 Top Hat also offers a comprehensive way for tracking student engagement and participation and other pedagogical opportunities to enrich learning, such as creating discussion threads and interactive content pages, sharing, presenting and annotating uploaded instructional materials.

-Visit Top Hat: Overview website from IT Services.
+Visit the Top Hat: Overview website from IT Services for technical information.

 Teaching by Asking Meaningful Questions

 Questions have been long used as an effective technique for teaching and learning as in the Socratic Method where asking and answering is a critical part of the enlightening argumentative dialogue.

 Asking interactive questions serves a dual purpose in the classroom: firstly, it encourages each student to engage and secondly, it paints a broad picture of learning occurring in the classroom and allows for the appropriate modification of the instruction.

 Student responses can be tracked or remain anonymous: the latter method is used to ease social anxiety and create space for honest responses.

 At the Start of Class

 At the beginning of the class time student feedback is used for setting up a stage for new learning.
 Ask questions that: